MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 21: 27.10.19
+* Started the next section in the Udemy React course (43%).
+It is about Redux, which is a way to handle state for more complex apps.
+* Did a couple of fCC Redux challenges as I was going through the Udemy course.
+I find that having several sources when learning something new actually helps me grasp it faster.
+* Studied Anki cards.

 ## Day 20: 26.10.19
 * Day 20!
 YAY!
 * Read a message from my friend Klara.
 That was sweet and encouraging.